Sports betting apps are a huge part of Ohio’s budding sports betting market, and over a dozen are currently available in the Buckeye State.

 Barstool Sportsbook’s Parent company, Penn National Gaming, has elevated its profile considerably since purchasing the former sports website, and the Barstool Sportsbook app is now live in 12 states.

 Bet365 Sportsbook is a dominant brand across the pond that is the go-to platform for many hardcore soccer fans in England.
-Partnering with the Cleveland Cavaliers is a big opportunity for Bet365 to be on the starting line in Ohio.
+Partnering with the Cleveland Cavaliers is a big opportunity for Bet365 Sportsbook Ohio to be on the starting line in the Buckeye State.

 Hard Rock Cincinnati will soon launch an all-new version of the Hard Rock Sportsbook app.